Wilson Hall

 Are you thinking about going to Graduate School in Religion?[1]

-We recommend that you begin by reading this guide and by searching the websites for the American Academy of Religion (www.aarweb.org) and Society of Biblical Literature (www.sbl-site.org).
+We recommend that you begin by reading this guide and by searching the websites of the American Academy of Religion (www.aarweb.org) and Society of Biblical Literature (www.sbl-site.org).
 In particular, look at the job listings and think carefully about the fields you may be interested in.
+What kinds of jobs are available?
+How many jobs are available each year, given that there are dozens of Ph.D. graduates in a given area each year?

 Graduate School is tough, rewarding, and very different than the undergraduate experience in many ways.
-Here are some brief answers to some common questions I receive.
+Here are some brief answers to some common questions we receive.

 The AAR website sometimes lists trends in hiring.
 Study these and think about marketability, if that is a concern for you, as you choose the program that you are so passionate about!
 Definitely talk to your JMU Religion Faculty.

 If you want to know what research life is like, there is no substitute for attending the Regional AAR/SBL or the National AAR/SBL.
-There are student oriented programs there and lots of papers to hear that will help you understand the flavor of each field.
+There are student-oriented programs there and lots of papers to hear that will help you understand the flavor of each field.
 Although the annual meeting is particularly expensive, you will gain a wealth of invaluable knowledge about our profession in just four short (expensive) days.
-See the program books (Congresses) on the AAR and SBL websites I have listed above.
+See the program books (Congresses) on the AAR and SBL websites.
 The regional AAR/SBL conferences are much more affordable and smaller, and a good idea for those thinking about Graduate School.

 First, even in an M.A. program, and particularly in a Ph.D. program, you’ll be in graduate school a long, long time.
 My big piece of advice is to choose someplace you will enjoy living.
 It’s your life.
 Live it, even in grad school!